 Investors have an opportunity to improve the measurement and integration of Diversity, Equity, and Inclusion data into their investment and portfolio management strategies.

-Here’s the problem: Traditionally, the private equity sector has had a very fragmented approach to ESG data.
-They’ve struggled with diversity and inclusion, too.
+Here’s the problem: Traditionally, the private equity industry has had a very fragmented approach to ESG data.
+Private companies have struggled with diversity and inclusion, too.
 Where companies have had to report the data or have tried to be more transparent, they were not always using the same tools, definitions, and categories.
 They were sharing the data in various ways and on different schedules.

 Common challenges that investors have with Diversity, Equity, and Inclusion (DEI) data collection are as follows:

-2. Compliance and data and security risks.
+- Compliance and data and security risks.
 Investors often are concerned about being compliant with global sensitive data and security laws.
-A lack of know-how about the regulations can deter investors from measuring this data entirely.
+A lack of know-how about the regulations can deter private equity investors from measuring this data entirely.

 The ESG Data Convergence Initiative is an open partnership of private equity firms, representing over $8T in AUM, or assets under management.
 Founded in the spring of 2021, the goal of the ESG Data Convergence Initiative is to streamline the way the private equity sector gathers and reports ESG data.

-So far, there are over 250 general partners who have all agreed to measure and share the same data in the same way.
+So far, there are over 250 general partners who have all agreed to measure and share the same data in the same reporting frameworks.
 This will hopefully pave the way for a robust comparison of metrics and real-world, actionable insights.

 The data ESG Data Convergence Initiative is collecting includes: